 +48 201 426 355 28

-NO WINDThere's so much to do!
-Take a boat ride around the lagoons on which the town itself is built, play golf, sail, dive, karting, paintballing, SUPing down the lagoons or take a sunset cruise.
-A state-of-the-art cable park has just opened up, too!
-Hurghada is just 30 minutes back down the road if you need more hustle and bustle.
+NO WINDThere’s so much to do!
+Take a boat ride around the lagoons on which the town itself is built or go golfing, sailing, diving, karting, paintballing, ride the cable park, SUP down the lagoons or take a sunset cruise.

-GET AROUNDEl Gouna was built with the tourist in mind, so everything you need is here and nowhere is more than five or ten minutes on the little buses for which you can buy a weekly ticket for about EGP13.
-No need for a hire car as you can also just catch a tuc-tuc to get about and they'll fit your kiting gear in.
-The hotel will organise a transfer, otherwise get in touch with our friends at Spring Tours for any kind of excursion, big or small. www.springtours.com / firstname.lastname@example.org.
-For more information visit www.elgounamap.com.
+GET AROUNDEverything you need is here and nowhere is more than ten minutes on the little buses for which you can buy a weekly ticket for about EGP13.
+No need for a hire car as you can also just catch a tuc-tuc to get about with your kiting gear.
+Hotels usually organise an airport transfer.
+More information at: www.elgounamap.com

-FOOD AND DRINKThere are loads of restaurants suiting every palate and pocket, and there are plenty of bars, though in comparison to Hurghada, things are much more tame here and you won't be raving in a club 'til 6am.
+FOOD AND DRINKLots of restaurants to suit every palate and pocket, and there are plenty of bars, though in comparison to Hurghada, things are more sedate.
 The Buzzha Beach Bar is located at Kiteboarding Club and offers a huge menu for hungry kitesurfers.
-El Gouna as a self sufficent town, designed from scratch by a single developer, is super clean, friendly and very well set-up for all you could need.
+El Gouna as a self-sufficent town, designed from scratch by a single developer, is super clean, friendly and very well set-up for all you could need.